Oblomov/wiimote-pad/README.md

 This repository also provides a set of `udev` rules to:

-* change the group and the permissios of all Wiimote-related devices (both the kernel ones and the virtual one created by `wiimote-pad`);
+* change the group and the permissions of all Wiimote-related devices (both the kernel ones and the virtual one created by `wiimote-pad`);
 * create descriptive symlinks for the event devices associated with Wiimotes.